jentery/508/index.md

 ## Week 4 | 25 January | Image It.

 When is text also image?
-How are screens entangled in interpretation?
+When do images resist translation into text?
+How are screens and pages entangled in interpretation?

 Workshop: Intro to metadata (including Dublin Core)

-Read: Selections from Drucker, [*Figuring the Word*](http://www.granarybooks.com/books/drucker3/drucker3.1.html) (PDF)
+Read: Selections from Drucker, [*Figuring the Word*](http://www.granarybooks.com/books/drucker3/drucker3.1.html) (PDF) | See also Mitchell, "What Do Pictures 'Really' Want?"

 Notebook: Digitize or acquire your text as a series of page images (TIFF, JPG, PNG).
 Interpret the text as an image on a screen.